baidyprod/bAIdyChat/README.md

 This is an AI Chatbot by baidy

 ___The chats folder should be empty.
-I left drake.json as an example file which I used in description on how my project works.___
+I left two jsons as an example file which I used in description on how my project works.___

 ## Installation:
 * Run command "pip install -r requirements.txt"